The SOA Record Explained in the DNS zone file

 You can use four values here: a fully qualified domain name, a relative name, a single @ character, and a blank space.

-2. If you specify a relative name here, DNS uses the $ORIGIN directive's value to convert it into the FQDN name.
+- If you specify a relative name here, DNS uses the $ORIGIN directive's value to convert it into the FQDN name.

-3. If you specify the character @ here, DNS replaces it with the value of the $ORIGIN directive.
+- If you specify the character @ here, DNS replaces it with the value of the $ORIGIN directive.

-The TTL Field
+The TTL field

-The class-type Field
+The class-type field

 This field defines the class of the record.
 There are three classes: IN (Internet), CH, and HS.
 Currently, only the IN class is used.
-CH and HS classes are used in special cases for specific reasons.
+CH and HS classes are used in exceptional cases for specific reasons.

-The record-type Field
+The record-type field

 This field defines the type of record.
 The type of this record is SOA.
-For other types of records, you can check other tutorials of this series.

-The name-server Field
+The name-server field

-The email-address Field
+The email-address field

 In other configuration files, the character @ is used as the separator in the email address.
 In a zone file, the character @ has a special meaning.
 DNS replaces it with the $ORIGIN directive's value.
-If we specify the email address as [email protected], DNS will read it as hostmaster.example.com.example.com.
+If we specify the email address as hostmaster@example.com, DNS will read it as hostmaster.example.com.example.com.

 Fields in the parenthesis

 For simplicity, they keep all fields used by a slave name server inside a parenthesis.
 A slave name server fetches zone files from the master name server.
 This process is called a zone transfer.
 Fields specified in the parenthesis are mainly used by slave or secondary name servers to define and manage zone transfer intervals.
+Inside the parenthesis, they use a separate line for each field.
+They also add a comment with each field explaining the value stored in the field.
+When processing this record, DNS ignores all comments and appends all fields written in parenthesis to the line that contains the opening parenthesis.

 @ IN SOA ns1.example.com. hostmaster.example.com.
 2023013100 12h 15m 3w 2h

-The serial-number Field
+The serial-number field

 The serial-name field defines a serial number.
 This number is used for many purposes.
 The most common use of this number is to track the update or change made in this file.
 Each time when you make a change in this file, you need to update this number.
 You can use any number in the range of 0 to 4294967295.

-The refresh-time Field
+The refresh-time field

 This field sets the refresh time.
 The slave name server uses this time to determine how quickly it should check the master name server for an update.

 A slave name server uses zone transfer requests to obtain zone files from the master name server.
 The slave name server uses this time to set an interval between two zone transfer requests.
 When this time expires, the slave server asks the master name to provide only the SOA record.
-It compares the serial number of the SOA record stored in the zone file it has with the serial number of the SOA record it received from the master name server.
+It compares the serial number of the SOA record stored in the zone file with the serial number of the SOA record it received from the master name server.
 If the serial number of the SOA record it received from the master server is higher than the serial number of the SOA record it has, it sends a zone transfer request to the master name server.
 In response, the master server provides the complete zone file to the slave name server.

+In our example, we configured the refresh time to 12 hours (12h).
+Because of this, if we configure a slave name server for this domain, it will ask the master name server to provide the SOA record every 12 hours.
 Let's understand it through an example.
 The slave name server tries to reach the master name server at 3.00 AM.
 If it connects, it will try again at 3.00 PM.
 The current refresh cycle is set at 12h.
 Because of this, it will try every 12 hours.

-The retry-time Field
+The retry-time field

+This field defines the retry interval in seconds.
+If the slave name server fails to connect with the master name server, it can try again after this time.
 In our example, we configured the retry time to 15 minutes (15m).
 Because of this, the slave name server will try to connect to the master name server every 15 minutes if it fails to connect to the master name in a refresh cycle.

-The expiry time Field
+The expiry time field

 This field defines the time after which the zone records are assumed to be no longer valid.
 When the refresh time expires, the slave name server tries to reach the master name server.
 If it fails, it tries to reconnect every retry period until the expiry time.
 If it succeeds on any try, it resets the refresh and retry times.
 If it fails to contact the master server till the expiry is reached, it stops working as a slave name server for the zone.